Blogs, e-mail listservs, and similar "Web 2.0" tools help you stay in touch with the latest developments in your field.

 The lower floor of the library houses the periodicals collection.
 Resources include:

-Send your questions about Human Development to the Sacred Heart Reference Librarians.
-Your answer will be posted on the library's LibAnswers page and can be e-mailed to you.
+Send your questions about library research to the Sacred Heart Reference Librarians.

 Smartphone Apps provide quick references and interactive models; these are downloadable for free for the iPhone.
 Other relevant apps may be purchased.